 About the Course

-In this five-week course, Dr. Robert Murphy—who is the Senior Economist for the free-market Institute for Energy Research—will sketch the field of energy economics from an Austrian perspective.
+In this five-lecture course, Dr. Robert Murphy—who is the Senior Economist for the free-market Institute for Energy Research—sketches the field of energy economics from an Austrian perspective.
 Readings will cover classic articles from Murray Rothbard and Walter Block, as well as the world’s leading Austrian energy economist, Robert Bradley.
 Topics will include finite resource depletion, how a free market would deal with “negative externalities” such as pollution, and an extensive treatment of the economics of carbon taxes (Murphy’s specialty).
 The final lecture will focus on the policy debate, where Murphy will discuss his adventures in energy economics in academia, the Think Tank wars, and Capitol Hill.

 Robert Murphy writes:

 “The first week will address the question, “Will we run out of energy?”
 We will cover the standard mainstream treatment (based on the classic article by Harold Hotelling) and then see the weakness in this perspective, because it fails to account for the role of entrepreneurship.
 To see the “optimistic” Austrian take, we will cover selections from Julian Simon and Robert Bradley who chose Murray Rothbard to oversee his dissertation on the U.S. experience with oil and gas regulation.

 In week two we will cover the libertarian property rights framework of environmental issues as laid out in the classic article by Murray Rothbard.
 We will also mention some of Walter Block’s contributions in this area.
 Contrary to popular belief, “free market environmentalism” is not a contradiction in terms.
 In fact, the worst ecological basket cases in history occurred under strong centralized States.